How To Apply

 If you are applying with High School qualifications from a European Union/ European Free Trade Association Country

 All applications from citizens of the European Union are made through the Central Applications Office as above.
 You can submit details of your previous studies.
 The CAO will find a points score for you based on your results.
 To find details on how you can find your score you can click here.

 Along with the points score you will be required to meet certain subject requirements.
 These are detailed on the individual programme pages here.

 You can see details of our English Language Requirements here.

 If you are an International Student (Non European Union)

-Students apply to DIT from all over the world and we warmly welcome their applications every year.
+Students apply to TU Dublin from all over the world and we warmly welcome their applications every year.
 You can apply directly through our International Office.
 Keep in mind that you will have to satisfy certain English Language requirements.
 Contact Non EU International Applications and find out more. (firstname.lastname@example.org)

 If you have a disability

 At DIT, we are fully committed to helping people with disabilities meet their academic potential.
 If you are under the age of 23 years of age as of the 1st January of the year of entry to college and your disability has prevented you from achieving the points total you were capable of, you may qualify for DARE.
 A DIT initiative, Disability Access Route to Education (DARE) is a supplementary admissions scheme for school leavers with disabilities.

 You will need to apply to the CAO by 17:15 on 1st February.
 And you will also need to disclose your disability and/or specific learning difficulty in your CAO application and fully and correctly complete Section A of the Supplementary Information Form (this form (the SIF) is a part of your CAO application).